dsetareh/OpenRouter-MultiModal-Proxy/README.md

 *   **Intelligent Media Processing:**
     *   Detects image and video URLs within request payloads.
     *   Processes images (downloads and converts to base64 if necessary).
-    *   Processes videos by downloading, extracting audio, transcribing audio, and extracting keyframes.
+    *   Processes videos by downloading, extracting audio, transcribing audio (using a configurable `faster-whisper` model and device), and extracting keyframes.
     *   Transforms requests with media content into a format suitable for multimodal models on OpenRouter.
 *   **OpenRouter Integration:**
     *   Routes requests to specified or default models on OpenRouter.